apaz-cli/pgen/README.md

 ## Directives:

 * `%oom`          - Define the action that should be taken when out of memory
 * `%node`         - Define an ASTNode kind
 * `%preinclude`   - Include a file before astnode, but after support libs
 * `%include`      - Include a file after astnode, but before the parser
 * `%postinclude`  - Include a file after the parser
 * `%predefine`    - #define something before astnode, but after support libs
 * `%define`       - #define something after astnode, but before the parser
 * `%postdefine`   - #define something after the parser
 * `%precode`      - Insert code before astnode, but after support libs
 * `%code`         - Insert code after astnode, but before the parser
 * `%postcode`     - Insert code after the parser
 * `%extra`        - Add fields to the astnode
 * `%extrainit`    - Add initialization to the astnode
+* `%errextra`     - Add fields to errors
+* `%errextrainit` - Add initialization to errors

 ## C Builtins:
 * `rec(label)`              - Record the parser's state to a label